OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:11

-When you are brought before synagogues, rulers, and authorities, do not worry about how you will defend yourselves or what you will say,
+When you are brought before synagogues, rulers, and authorities, do not be anxious about how to defend yourselves or what you will say,

 ## Luke 12:12